cryptokroko515/cryptokroko515/README.md

 Feel free to help me a hand.
 Furthermore i get errors with some dependencies.

+On my github you see a selection of repositories i am currently investigating.

+Working scripts :
+https://github.com/leoncvlt A great script for the Kraken exchange (portfolio management).
+All credits to Leonardo for sharing this.

 <!---
 cryptokroko515/cryptokroko515 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.